 - this includes children who were adopted under the Adoption Act 1976 (see section 12 adoption orders) and children who were adopted under the Adoption and Children Act 2002 (see section 46 adoption orders) - child arrangements orders are defined in s.8 if the Children Act 1989, as amended by s.12 of the Children and Families Act 2014.
-Child arrangements orders replaced residence orders and any residence order in force prior to 22 April 2014 is deemed to be a child arrangements order - in accordance with Section 14A of the Children Act 1989, a Special Guardianship Order is defined as an order appointing one or more individuals to be a child's special guardian (or special guardians) - Children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+Child arrangements orders replaced

-5.9 Brothers and sisters
+- residence orders and any residence order in force prior to 22 April 2014 is deemed to be a child arrangements order - in accordance with Section 14A of the Children Act 1989, a Special Guardianship Order is defined as an order appointing one or more individuals to be a child's special guardian (or special guardians) - Children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.

-To be considered as a brother or sister a child must be living at the same address for the majority of the time (at least 50% of the time), as a full, half, step or adoptive brother/sister.
+5.9 Siblings

-Full and adoptive brothers/sisters are defined as children who have the same biological or adoptive parents.
+To be considered as a sibling a child must be living at the same address for the majority of the time (at least 50% of the time), as a full, half, step or adoptive sibling.

-Half brothers/sisters are defined as children who share only one biological or adoptive parent.
+Full and adoptive siblings are defined as children who have the same biological or adoptive parents.

-Step brothers/sisters are defined as children who are not necessarily related biologically (including foster children) but are living in the same household for the majority of the time at the address the Admissions Authority considers to be the address of the child for whom the application is made.
+Half siblings are defined as children who share only one biological or adoptive parent.

-It is the responsibility of parents to ensure that they declare on their application if they have a child (or have been allocated a place for a child) at their preferred school(s) or to inform the
+Step siblings are defined as children who are not necessarily related biologically (including foster children) but are living in the same household for the majority of the time at the address the Admissions Authority considers to be the address of the child for whom the application is made.

-Admissions Authority if a child obtains a place after they have applied.
+It is the responsibility of parents to ensure that they declare on their application if they have a child (or have been allocated a place for a child) at their preferred school(s) or to inform the Admissions Authority if a child obtains a place after they have applied.

-A brother or sister must be attending (or is expected by the Admissions Authority to be attending) the school at the time of admission.
+A sibling must be attending (or is expected by the Admissions Authority to be attending) the school at the time of admission.

-A child attending a nursery/pre-school part of a school does not count as a brother or sister attending the school at the time of admission.
+A child attending a nursery/pre-school part of a school does not count as a sibling attending the school at the time of admission.